 - Medical social services

-If a patient’s doctor certifies him as terminally ill (with an expected life expectancy of not more than six months), Medicare Part A will pay for hospice care.
-The cost is covered in full except for a 5% co-payment for prescription medication (with a maximum co-payment of $5.00) and a 5% copayment for inpatient respite care so that caregivers may receive a break from continual care.
-The total copayment is capped at the current Part A deductible of $1316.00.
+If your doctor certifies you as terminally ill (with a life expectancy of not more than six months, Medicare Part A will pay for hospice care.
+The cost is covered in full except for a 5% copayment for prescription medication (with a maximum copayment of $5.00) and a 5% copayment for inpatient respite care so that caregivers may receive a break from continual care.
+The total copayment is capped at the current Part A deductible of $1408.

-While in hospice, a patient and his family may receive
+While in hospice, you and your family may receive: